mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 !!! note "Plotting the intersection of SNPs, not the union"
     `GeneticsMakie.plotlocus!` plots only the variants that are present in the reference panel, when the `ld` keyword argument is specified.
-Although SNPs that are missing in the reference panel could be plotted differently (e.g. with varying transparency, color, and shape), [__GeneticsMakie.jl__](https://github.com/mmkim1210/GeneticsMakie.jl) is designed to
+Although SNPs that are missing in the reference panel could be plotted differently (e.g. with varying transparency and shape), [__GeneticsMakie.jl__](https://github.com/mmkim1210/GeneticsMakie.jl) is designed to
     visualize 100s of phenotypes simultaneously in which case such discrepancy is hard to tell and becomes confusing.
 Hence, for more direct comparison of loci across phenotypes,